Red91K/Threat-Research/OilRig/Sources & Methodology.md

 ## intel requirements
 ### Who is OilRig?
-- General information, Attribution, Capabilities
+- General information, Attribution, Capability
 > Hackers are not all the same; they range in skill, resources, and capability and often go by different names.
 How would you classify this threat actor?
 Do they go by any aliases?
 Where are they from?
 How would you rate the skill level and resources available to this threat actor?

 - Motivation, Targeting, Geopolitical context